n8ta/security-headers-for-rails/README.md

 Delete ```config/initalizers/session_store.rb```
 We're going to configure cookies differently for each environment in ```config/environments/*``` For production we prefix the key with *\__Secure* which means it can only be read/written over https.
-We also add same_site: strict so that our app's session cookie (differnet from the SSO cookie) isn't sent to anyone else.
+We also add same_site: strict so that our app's session cookie isn't sent to anyone else.
 #### Development
 ```ruby
 Rails.application.configure do